Important

 Step 2 is about financing your degree and getting comfortable with money talk!

-Financing a dentistry degree is often a family matter and the following topics are for you to consider together.
-Taking the time to think about these items now can make for less stress down the road and will make you feel more prepared and confident once outcomes are issued.
+Financing a dental degree is often a family matter.
+The following topics are for you to consider together.
+Exploring financing now can means less stress once outcomes are issued and decisions need to be made in a pinch.

-Start off on the right foot by asking the right questions!
+Start off on the right foot by asking the right financial questions!

 Understand your financing options.